isomerpages/moe-holyinnocentspri/_quality-cce-education/Citizenship (National Education).md

 permalink: /quality-cce-education/Citizenship-National-Education/
 description: ""
 ---
-## Citizenship (National Education)
+## 公民教育（国民教育） <br>Citizenship (National Education)

 #### Vision

-       To provide students with the knowledge, skills, and values to understand Singapore’s history and appreciate our journey to nationhood; and have confidence in our nation’s future.
+&nbsp; &nbsp; &nbsp; &nbsp;To provide students with the knowledge, skills, and values to understand Singapore’s history and appreciate our journey to nationhood; and have confidence in our nation’s future.

 #### Mission

-      To ensure each child is provided with opportunities to explore and examine their identity as Singaporeans and arrive at a common set of ideals and values.
+&nbsp; &nbsp; &nbsp; To ensure each child is provided with opportunities to explore and examine their identity as Singaporeans and arrive at a common set of ideals and values.